JasonEb/zellwk.com/src/posts/2019-12-18-mongoose-subdocuments.md

 It's even easier to update single subdocuments.
 You can edit the document directly like a normal object.

-Let's say we want to change Ryu's ultimate name from Shinku Hadoken to Dejin Hadoken.
+Let's say we want to change Ryu's ultimate name from Shinku Hadoken to Denjin Hadoken.
 What we do is:

 1. Use `findOne` to get Ryu.
 2. Change the `name` in `ultimate`